 Mastering yeast-leavened dough is nuts and bolts of Slovak cuisine.
 We use yeast in all our breads and plenty of cakes, whether it be sweet or savoury.
-It’s an essential ingredient for much-loved doughnuts, as well as our bread-like dumplings, which are served either on their own or to go with meat.
+Yeasted dough is essential for Slovak shishki, or our bread-like dumpling.

 When talking about yeast, I almost exclusively mean fresh yeast.
 It is cheap and easy to get in all Slovak groceries and supermarkets.
 I guess the same results can be achieved with the instant or dried alternative, but fresh yeast is much more preferred in my country.

-I learned to make yeast-leavened dough quite a few years ago from my Mum, and hopefully I’ll be able to pass the knowledge not only to my daughters.
+I learned to make yeast-leavened dough quite a few years ago from my Mum, and I hope I’ll be able to pass the knowledge not only to my daughters.

 Here’s what fresh yeast looks like:

-To make a nice, frothy dough, you need:
+To make a nice frothy dough, you will need: